courtcraw/mesadu_wdbinaries/docs/lab2.md

 # TA notes

+Bonus task: run through helium flash over lunch time if you wish. - see the heating timescale getting short (some cases where the heating timescale is shorter than the dynamical timescale or the sound speed, there is a time where the heating timescale gets long)

+* Could add str_ptr mixing_type (0 to 7, 1=convection), to find the mass of the convective zone rather than just using 10^3 or 4 in our case (this is a different estimate than the pure subtraction)

 * Court note: not done yet but closer than before. running with updated rates and network runs at 3 min runtime on 4 cores